MicrosoftDocs/microsoft-community-training/microsoft-community-training/rest-api-management/2_api-documentation.md

 > [!NOTE]
 > If your website portal URL is `https://mcttraining.azurewebsites.net`
-> Then, URL Strcture for API Signature: `https://mcttraining.azurewebsites.net/swagger`
+> Then, URL Structure for API Signature: `https://mcttraining.azurewebsites.net/swagger`

 > [!WARNING]
 > You must be signed in as an administrator on your training portal to obtain the API Signature.